BRI-2

 }

 This request should initiate the following sequence of events.
 The sequencing of steps is accomplished by using NATS as a job queuing service.
-If successful, steps 1-8 will be completed and the workflow object will have a ZkCircuitId, Shield contract address, Verifier address, and a status of success-track-shield.
+If successful, steps 1-8 will be completed and the workflow object will have a ZkCircuitId, Shield contract address, Verifier address, and a status of success-track-shield

-Run dashboard front-end
+Run dashboard

-In order to run interact with the bri-2 stack through a browser, please run the following commands.
+stack through a browser, please run the following commands.

-Note: be sure to use node v12.16
+Note: be sure to use

 cd dashboard